tangledfruit/rxjs-fetch/README.md

   // body of the HTTP response parsed as JSON.
 The HTTP headers and status are
   // discarded.
 This call implies .failOnHttpError().
 ```

+### HTTP Error object

+The `.failOnHttpError` and `.failIfStatusNotIn` methods will send an `onError`
+notification with an `HttpError` object.
+This is the standard `Error` Object,
+but it has an extra member `response` from which you can access other properties
+as described earlier.

+The message for the error will be "HTTP Error (status code): (server message)".
+For example, "HTTP Error 404: Not Found".

 ## License